 Around the country

 Around the country the skills of NAFAS members may be seen, whether in church, cathedral, hospital, hospice, stately home or horticultural show.
 Flowers are regularly arranged in Westminster Abbey and a gold medal at Chelsea was first awarded to NAFAS in 1975.
-NAFAS is affilited to the Royal Horticultural Society and regularly exhibits at their shows.
-A bi-annual show and competition is held at venues across the UK which is open to the public.
+NAFAS is affiliated to the Royal Horticultural Society and regularly exhibits at their shows.
+A bi-annual National Show and competition is held at venues across the UK which is open to the public.

 Around the World

-NAFAS is affiliated to the World Association of Flower Arrangement Societies which holds a triennial show in different parts of the world.
+NAFAS is affiliated to the World Association of Floral Artists which holds a triennial show in different parts of the world.

 The Flower Arranger Magazine

-The Flower Arranger is a superb, full colour quarterly magazine available from High Street newsagents, on order from flower clubs or by direct subscription.
+The Flower Arranger is a superb, full colour quarterly magazine available from Flower Clubs or by direct subscription.
 The experienced flower arranger and the complete novice will find much of interest in this exciting specialist magazine; learn how to arrange flowers in the step-by-step instructions, enjoy up-to-date trends and designs and much, much, more.
 Brighten a dull day with articles which encourage a love of gardens, gardening and the conservation of plants and flowers.
 Subscribe direct on the NAFAS website.

 As a Charity